Environmental Audit Committee

 I congratulate the hon.
 Lady and her Committee on a very good report.
 I was struck recently by the Simon Reeve series on the Mediterranean, which highlighted, in particular, the vast areas of plastic greenhouses around Almería in south Spain, where they produce enormous quantities of vegetables and fruit for European supermarkets, including those in this country.
 I have written to all the supermarkets in this country, but I am not convinced that proper measures are in place to guarantee that the supply chains are meeting high environmental and labour standards.
 Those chains make use of migrant labour from Africa and have awful working conditions.
 Does she share my view that the supermarkets have a real responsibility here?

 I thank the right hon.
 Gentleman for his question, and I share his concern about the plastics that come off the greenhouses where our tomatoes and cucumbers are grown, which are discarded and then literally chucked into the sea.
 We treat the sea as a waste disposal unit, and it is not.
-There is more that supermarkets can do in tackling the full carbon footprint of the fruits and vegetables that they import and making sure that stamp out any abuse and any forced and slave labour in their fruit and picking supply chains.
-We know that that is an area where forced labour and child labour are prevalent.
+There is more that supermarkets can do in tackling the full carbon footprint of the fruits and vegetables that they import and making sure that they stamp out any abuse and any forced and slave labour in their fruit and picking supply chains.
+We know that that they is an area where forced labour and child labour are prevalent.

 I commend the hon.
 Lady and her Committee for this excellent report.
 May I also mention the excellent work that is done by the Centre for Environment, Fisheries and Aquaculture Science, which is based in my constituency to both identify the problems and come up with solutions?
 Based on its work, the UK can be a global pioneer in the sustainable stewardship of our seas?

 I thank the hon.
 Gentleman, who is a former and much esteemed member of our Committee, for that question.
-I have seen the CEFAS ship on a visit to his constituency when I was shadowing the DEFRA brief.
+I saw the CEFAS ship on a visit to his constituency when I was shadowing the DEFRA brief.
 He is right that we have world-leading marine biologists and marine scientists.
 The world looks to the UK for our brilliance and thought leadership on the subject.
 One criticism that we have of Government is that they have stopped funding our long time series around ocean certification measurements.
 One key recommendation is that we need to measure the acidity of the ocean.
-We know what it was going back decades, but we need to have more monitoring sites around the UK, so I hope that he will help us in pushing Government on that task.
+We know what it was going back decades, but we need to have more monitoring sites around the UK, so I hope that he will help us in pushing the Government on that task.

 I thank the Chair of the Environmental Audit Committee for her leadership on this report, which built on our report on plastics.
 Does she agree that Foreign and Commonwealth Office officials did a great job in trying to make the Weddell sea a marine protected area, but that they need to redouble their efforts with the Chinese, Russian and Norwegian Governments?
 However, our work on plastics is well behind.
 We do not have a compulsory deposit return scheme guaranteed, and the target for eliminating single-use plastic is not until 2042.
 We need to have both those things in place much quicker.